emh0228/pdsnd_github/README.md

 Bikeshare Data

 Description
-Project provides monthly, weekly and user data on Bikeshare riding for the following 3 cities: Chicago, New York City, and Washington.
+Project provides monthly and weekly data on Bikeshare riding for the following 3 cities: Chicago, New York City, and Washington.

 Files used
 chicago.csv